Blotch3D/Blotch3D/README.md

 pain to add this feature to existing non-MonoGame projects, and certainly not necessary.

-Since typically such standard resources need to be converted to XNB files only once, one can consider it a separate manual step that should be done immediately after creating/choosing the standard resource during development.
-For example, after creating a 3D model with a 3D modeler, run it through the pipeline manager to create your XNB file.
+Since typically such standard file types need to be converted to XNB files only once, one can consider it a separate manual step that should be done immediately after creating/choosing the standard resource during development.
+For example, after creating a 3D model with a 3D modeler, run it through the pipeline manager to create your XNB file, such as the one available from the Blotch3D project.
 Then add that XNB file to your project and set its project properties so it is copied to the output folder for loading at run time.
 See
 <http://www.monogame.net/documentation/?page=MGCB> for more information.

 To create a new model file, use the Blender 3D modeler.
 You can also